DetachHead/mypy/docs/source/command_line.rst

     unrelated type.
 This flag enables redefinition of a variable with an arbitrary type *in some contexts*: only redefinitions within the same block and nesting depth as the original definition are allowed.

+    -   only redefinitions within the same block and nesting depth as the original definition are allowed.
+    -   The variable must be referenced in the expression assigned in the redefinition.

     Example where this can be useful:

     .. code-block:: python